How to Use the Town Plan Online

 of that document.
 But it is also much more, because it includes tools that

 enable citizen groups to work toward realizing the planning vision.
-The TPO is divided into two parts, the

 Core Plan and the Working Plan, that operate under the supervision of two town